 Robert Morrell, a social scientist who leads a UCT programme that addresses demographic inequalities among mid-career academics, questions whether 80 sources are enough to conclude that UCT is racist.
-"What about the mation of historically white-dominated universities has been high on South Africa's agenda since apartheid ended in the early 1990s.
-But although all institutions have policies aimed at raising the proportion of black staff and assisting disadvantaged students, many people feel that progress in implementing them has been slow.
+"What about the

 "Until the structures change, there won't be significant change." other 30,000 students, 4,000 staff and the tens of thousands of alumni?" he wrote in a 1 April opinion piece for the Daily Maverick online newspaper.
-Racial transfor-